UNdot33K/ScriptKiddie_AV/README.md

 Although there are various similar tools, the highlight of this one is, that it can also check the 'Task Scheduler' and  Windows registry.
-Malware can create hidden tasks to gain persistance on the system and also certain registry keys are considered usual malware target.
+Malware can create hidden tasks to gain persistance on the system they are infecting and also certain registry keys are considered usual malware target.
 On specific days of the month after finishing file & registry integrity checks, it can call the Windows 'Malware Removal Tool' (MRT) to scan your hard disk, so also it automates some antivirus security of your system.
 I couldn't find exactly what i wanted in similar tools so i've made my own in this perspective which could be helpful to introduce one more layer of protection, on a multi layered approach to antivirus security.

 # Structure